-March is Problem Gambling Awareness Month, a campaign from the National Council on Problem Gambling (NCPG), the gaming industry, state health agencies, and a wide range of recovery groups and healthcare organizations to increase awareness of problem gambling and the availability of prevention, treatment, and recovery services across the country.
+Problem Gambling Awareness Month in March is a campaign from the National Council on Problem Gambling (NCPG), the gaming industry, state health agencies, and a wide range of recovery groups and healthcare organizations to increase awareness of problem gambling and the availability of prevention, treatment, and recovery services across the country.

 Problem Gambling Awareness Month (PGAM) is designed to coincide with the popular collegiate basketball tournament series known as March Madness, during which Americans are expected to wager over $3 billion.